enze-chen/mi-book-2021/intro.md

 ### Note on external links

-The default behavior of Jupyter Book/Sphinx/HTML is to open all links _in the current window_, so if you want to open external links in a new tab, you will have to `Ctrl+Click` the link or right click and select {guilabel}`Open link in new tab`.
+The default behavior of Jupyter Book/Sphinx/HTML is to open all links _in the current tab_, so if you want to open external links in a new tab, you will have to `Ctrl+Click` the link or right click and select {guilabel}`Open link in new tab`.
 Otherwise you'll have to keep clicking the ⬅ button in your browser to return to (and likely reload) the Jupyter Book.